GoogleCloudPlatform/ai-platform-samples/prediction/tools/model_warmup/README.md

 Use [this Python script](model_warmup.py) to generate a warmup file which is relevant to this specific model and inference data.

-This script will create a new file called `tf_serving_warmup_requests`
+Script will create a new file called: `tf_serving_warmup_requests`

 Move this file to `/tmp/resnet/1538687457/assets.extra/` and then restart the docker image:

 ```
 mkdir -p /tmp/resnet/1538687457/assets.extra/
 cp tf_serving_warmup_requests /tmp/resnet/1538687457/assets.extra/
 ```

-6. Run the Docker container again.
-Now, Now, you should see logs about reading the warmup data:
+1. Re-run the Docker container.
+Now, you should see logs showing TensorFlow serving reading the warmup data:

 ```
 docker run -p 8500:8500 -p 8501:8501 --mount type=bind,source=/tmp/resnet/,target=/models/resnet -e MODEL_NAME=resnet --rm -i -t tensorflow/serving:latest